 An Interview with Nonnie Hood

-The PRC's namesake and founder, Johanna Hood (aka Nonnie Hood) and her husband Fred welcomed Shena and her family to their Massachusetts home in February 2019.
+The PRC's namesake and founder, Johanna Hood (aka Nonnie Hood) and her husband Fred welcomed the PRC’s Executive Director Shena Rossettie to their Massachusetts home in February 2019.

 Nonnie had turned 94 the week before, and her home was full of fresh flowers from her birthday party.
 In true PRC style, she served delicious coffee to accompany her encouraging words, and was full of curiosity about her guests and the center.

 While it has been many years since she lived in Corning, Nonnie continues to support the organization she helped found in the late ‘80s.

 After their visit, Shena sent Nonnie some “interview questions” so that everyone could learn more about Nonnie and her relationship to the PRC.
 You can read Nonnie's responses below.